jalvarez212/ethnotary/readme.md

 4. **Creating an account**

-   If you do not have an contract address, you can create one using the wizard page opening your web3 browser and navigating to: http://localhost:8000/wizard.html
+   If you do not have a contract address, you can create one using the wizard page by opening your web3 browser and navigating to: http://localhost:8000/wizard.html﻿

-   Make sure your Web3 enabled browser is connected to the appropriate network.
+   Make sure your Web3-enabled browser is connected to the appropriate network.

 **Notes**